eayduran/react-native-linkedin-auth/README.md

 # react-native-linkedin-auth

-You can use the LinkedInModal after installing:
+You can use the LinkedInModal in your application after installing:

 https://www.npmjs.com/package/react-native-linkedin